Friday, September 17th - Got It, 9:00-1:00

 Limit 8 teams

 We will be offering Mary Ellen’s very popular ”Got It” workshop.
 Can’t say enough about it.
 Everyone should do this at least once, if not more.
-(This will be my fourth time!)
+(This will be my fifth time!)

 In this workshop you will learn how, when and where to look at your dog versus looking at the line.
 You will learn finally how to use your connection to be timely and to keep the dog committed.
 This workshop is suitable to any level dog that is sequencing four obstacles or more.
 We will only be using jumps and tunnels.

 Friday, September 17th - So You Think You've Got It, 2:00-6:00